v3io/iguazio_api_examples/create_schema/README.md

   The schema is created based on the first scanned item.
   In the event of an inconsistency in the identified attributes, a warning message is displayed in the output.

+## Usage Examples

+Following are some examples for executing the **create_schema** application:

+1. Set only the mandatory `--container` and `--table-path` options:

+    ```sh
+    ./create_schema --container bigdata --table-path mytable
+    ```

+2. Use the `--ip` and `--port` options to define the IP address and port of the web-gateway service, the `--secure` option to use HTTPS, and the `--limit` option to define the maximum number of table items to scan:

+    ```sh
+    ./create_schema --ip 127.0.0.1 --port 8443 --container mycontainer --table-path table1 -secure -limit 1
+    ```

+3. Use the same options as in example #2, and in addition use the `--user` and `--password` options to define login credentials for HTTP authentication:

+    ```sh
+    ./create_schema --ip 127.0.0.1 --port 8443 --container mycontainer --table-path mytable -secure -limit 1 --user myuser --password mypass123
+    ```

 ## Change Log